 Profile of the Organisation:

-‘NGO SAPNA’ was registered in Delhi under the Societies Registration Act on October 21, 2004.
-It was founded by a group of professionals who shared a common dream and had come together to work on a people-centric model of development in areas like public health, education, gender, community development and social welfare.
-It is inspired by the Gandhian ideals of social change.
+‘NGO SAPNA’ was registered in Delhi under the Societies Registration Act on 21st October, 2004.
+It was founded by a group of professionals who shared a dream to work on a people-centric model of development in areas of health, education, gender, community development and social welfare.

 Aims & Objectives:

-- Provide shelter to the sick and destitute;
+- Provide shelter to the old, sick and destitute;

 - Facilitate livelihood programmes;

-- Help the poor access information and resources;
+- Enable the disadvantaged access information and resources;

 - Conserve and protect the environment.